Personal brand website for a B2B sales executive transitioning into tech sales

 Kevin Lam, a B2B sales executive with 8+ years of experience, wanted to transition into tech sales and needed a professional online presence to stand out to recruiters.
 He had an existing WordPress site that was slow and difficult to update, plus an MIS background from San Jose State University.
 This became a dual opportunity: migrate his portfolio from WordPress to a modern stack while pair programming with him through every feature—giving him both a polished product and renewed technical confidence to discuss in interviews.

 Migrate Kevin's portfolio from WordPress to Next.js, expanding it with detailed case studies, analytics integration, and a deployment strategy he could maintain.
-Use pair programming to rebuild his technical fundamentals while integrating Tina CMS—chosen specifically because it doesn't require learning a query language like GROQ or GraphQL, making it easier for Kevin to manage content independently.
+Use pair programming to rebuild his technical fundamentals while integrating Sanity CMS with GROQ—chosen over Tina CMS because of its superior cross-references, reverse lookups, and growth potential.
+GROQ's SQL-like syntax made it approachable for Kevin given his MIS database coursework, and Sanity's intuitive Studio interface meant he could manage content independently without deep technical knowledge.

 Conducted discovery sessions to understand Kevin's career goals, target audience (tech recruiters), and current site pain points with WordPress